-John Karlsrud is Senior Research Fellow and Manager of the Training for Peace programme at NUPI, working on peacekeeping, peacebuilding and humanitarian issues.
+John Karlsrud is a Research Professor and Manager of the Training for Peace programme at NUPI, working on peacekeeping, peacebuilding and humanitarian issues.
 Currently, he is working on issues related to the use of surveillance drones and modern technology in peacekeeping operations.
 He has published a number of peer-reviewed policy briefs and articles in, inter alia, Disasters, International Review of the Red Cross, and Third World Quarterly.

 His doctoral dissertation was entitled: “Linked Ecologies and Norm Change in United Nations Peacekeeping Operations” at the Department of Politics and International Studies, University of Warwick, England.

 Sandvik, Kristin Bergtora; Wilson, Christopher & Karlsrud, John (2014) ‘A Humanitarian Technology Policy Agenda for 2016’, Advanced Training Program on Humanitarian Action, 30 June 2014.

 Sandvik, Kristin Bergtora & Karlsrud, John (2014) ‘Unmanned Aerial Vehicles in Humanitarian Response’, UN Office for the Coordination of Humanitarian Affairs (OCHA), Occassional Policy Paper, OCHA Policy and Studies Series, June 2014, 010.

 Karlsrud, John & Rosén, Frederik (2014) ‘Droner for fred?’, Internasjonal Politikk, 72 (2), pp.263-271.

 Sandvik, Kristin Bergtora; Maria Gabrielsen Jumbert & John Karlsrud (2014) Ny humanitær teknologi – en kritisk forskningsagenda, Internasjonal Politikk (2): 224–233.